 What Are Underride Crashes?

-These types of crashes occur when a vehicle or pedestrian collides with runs overtop them or their vehicle.
+These types of crashes occur when a passenger vehicle slides underneath the back part of a truck or trailer.
 While motorcyclists and pedestrians are put in the most danger due to their complete lack of protection, it’s not much better for people in passenger vehicles.
 Many of these vehicle’s hoods are approximately the same height as the underside of a truck, which means that when a collision occurs with the side of a truck’s trailer, the top of a car can be crushed or completely torn off, even in low-speed collisions.
 Many trucks are fitted with underride guards to prevent cars from sliding underneath their trailers, but these often do not provide adequate protection.

 These Types Of Crashes Claim Hundreds Of Lives Every Year